0xcollins/0xCollins/README.md

 ## Hey there! 👋

-I'm Akpaka Collins Chidindu, a passionate product manager with a knack for coding, a love for stocks, and a zest for problem-solving through tech.
+I'm Akpaka Collins Chidindu, a passionate product manager with a knack for coding, a love for stocks/crypto, and a zest for problem-solving through tech.
 Here's a sneak peek into my digital world:

 - 🔭 I’m currently steering the ship on exciting product management adventures, while building Valdemy.